colterhobbs/hugo-theme-dream/content/standards/rtp.md

     UDM-SE](https://amzn.to/3CIUN9L)
   - [Ubiquiti UniFi Dream Machine | UDM-US](https://amzn.to/3AWy09i)

-> All the following Unifi equipment with work either with the on-premise or
+> All the following Unifi equipment work either with the on-premise or
 > hosted control planes.

 #### Switches